boez98/ARP_3rd_Assignment/README.md

 Anna Possamai 5621738

 # Introduction
-The task is to design, develop, test and deploy is an interactive simulator of a (simplified) typical vision system, as the second assignment, able to track an object in a 2-D plane.
+The task is to design, develop, test and deploy an interactive simulator of a (simplified) typical vision system, as the second assignment, able to track an object in a 2-D plane.
 This is a true example of an industrial vision system in a robotic manufacturing workshop.

 This assignment requires the use of a shared memory in which two processes operate simultaneously, as happens in reality in similar applications, including TCP client/server features.